Skyscanner/backpack-android/CONTRIBUTING.md

 > Note: Python is required.

 The generated screenshots will be saved in the component folder in `docs` directory.
+By default, the screenshots will be named `default.png` and `default_dm.png` for day and night mode respectively.
+If you specified the section name, it'll be converted to lowercase with spaces replaced with dashes:
+`Test story name` -> `test-story-name.png`.

 To include it to readme, you can use the following syntax (for Compose, for View replace the path):

 ```md